New York Islanders Stanley Cup Odds 2025-26 – NHL Futures Lines

 New York Islanders History

-Founded in 1972 as an expansion team, the New York Islanders formed one of the greatest dynasties in NHL history, with four consecutive Stanley Cup championships from 1980-83.
+Founded in 1972 as an expansion team, the New York Islanders formed one of the greatest dynasties in NHL history, winning four consecutive Stanley Cup championships from 1980 to 1983.
 In those days of glory, Hall of Fame head coach Al Arbour led superstars such as Bryan Trottier, Denis Potvin, Mike Bossy, and Billy Smith.

 That Islander dynasty was one of the last in NHL history.
 It was a powerhouse team that was complete in every way.
 The Islanders could either outscore their opponents or shut them down.
-The team did not have a weakness.
+The team had no weaknesses.

 After the dynasty ended, the Islanders played one of the greatest games in NHL History.
 The 1987 Easter Epic went into four overtimes.
 The Islanders clinched the game and series over the Washington Capitals thanks to goaltender Kelly Hrudey stopping 73 out of 75 shots.